LiskArchive/lips/proposals/mainnet_migration.md

 ###### Assets Entry for DPoS Module

+Let `genesisDPoSStoreSchema` be as defined in [LIP 0057](https://github.com/LiskHQ/lips/blob/aebeecc40447e4229f14fc641fb11527270dfbb5/proposals/lip-0057.md#genesis-assets-schema).
 The `assets` entry for the DPoS module is added by the logic defined in the function `addDPoSModuleEntry` in the following pseudo code:

 ```python
 addDPoSModuleEntry():